HANOI/GENEVA -- The world's second-largest brewer, Heineken, is on the offensive in Southeast Asia.

 British market research company Euromonitor reports that Heineken became the top global beer brand in six leading Southeast Asian markets in 2015, and ranks third across the region.

 Riding on the wave of popularity, Heineken is also making its way into less-developed regional markets.
 In Myanmar it opened a joint-venture plant in Yangon in June 2015.
 In addition to its core Heineken brand, it markets local beer Regal Seven.
 By focusing on rural areas it has increased its market share in the country to nearly 10% in less than two years since entry.
 The company plans to start operating a new plant in East Timor this year.

 Heineken is not alone in trying to cash in on the region.
 Kirin Holdings announced in February that it will buy leading Myanmar brewer Mandalay Brewery.
 Asahi Group Holdings and others have expressed interest in Sabeco, which will soon be privatized, while AB InBev is working to promote Budweiser and its other brands.

 Having made seemingly all the right moves to establish a strong presence in the market, Heineken's future now depends on how it deals with the growing competition.

 Nikkei staff writer Cliff Venzon in Manila contributed to this article.

-In this "Multinationals in Asia" feature, we look at the strategies major global companies are taking in Asia.
+In our "Multinationals in Asia" series, we look at the strategies major global companies are taking in Asia.